 Team members must be enrolled as degree seeking undergraduate or graduate students in the college or university of the team with which they are participating.
 Team members who have graduated during the seven (7) month period prior to the competition remain eligible to participate.
-(Example: Final Year Students of 2016 cannot participate in the 2018 event.
-But final year student of 2018 can participate.)
+(Example: Final Year Students of 2023 cannot participate in the 2024 event.
+But final year student graduating in 2024 can participate.